-As I read it I let out a huge sigh of relief: finally a leading industry expert is calling out the Fashion Industry for what it has become: stale.
+A: As I read it, I let out a massive sigh of relief.
+Finally, a leading industry expert is calling out the Fashion Industry for what it has become: stale.

-When I was in my teens I used to love trends.
-Vogue was my bible and I always wanted to wear the latest, hottest designs.
-But around the age of 19 something changed: I got bored.
+When I was in my teens, I used to love trends.
+Vogue was my bible, and I always wanted to wear the latest, hottest designs.
+But around the age of 19, something changed.
+I got bored.
 What once seemed fresh to me became stale.
-Trends were constantly being recycled and I could predict what would be fashionable every year.
-I became hugely uninspired, and that’s when I decided to focus on individual style instead.
+Trends were constantly being recycled, and I could predict fashionable every year.
+As a result, I became hugely uninspired, and that’s when I decided to focus on individual style instead.

 As Edelkoor noted, we no longer have clothes that ‘change the way we walk, the way we stand, the way we flirt’.
 Every look has been seen and done.
-When we think of past decades, we know there were defining style moments that define them.
+When we think of past decades, we know defining style moments define them.
 But when I think about the defining style moments of the 00s, I’m not quite sure what they are.
-Spray on skinny jeans perhaps?
-Yes we have had trends, but each one has usually just been a slight reinterpretation of a past fashion.
+Spray on skinny jeans, perhaps?
+Yes, we have had trends, but one has usually just been a slight reinterpretation of a past fashion.

-In my opinion, there are two key reasons for this.
+In my opinion, there are two critical reasons for this.
 1. The Internet.
 2. The recession.

 Q: Can you elaborate on that?